Profile

 Prospective Students

-I am happy to supervise Ph.D. students, particually those with interests in Bayesian optimisation and machine learning using both traditional statistical methods (i.e., Gaussian processes) and deep learning-based methods.
+I am eager to supervise Masters and Ph.D. students, particularly those with interests in (Bayesian) optimisation, machine learning and uncertainty quantification, using both traditional statistical methods (i.e., Gaussian processes) and deep learning-based methods.
+However, I am also open to supervising students with other interests.